- Comfortable and spacious interior with above-average rear seat space

 TRIMS & EQUIPMENT

-The 2017 Toyota Camry is a midsize sedan available in LE, SE, XSE and XLE trim levels.
+The 2016 Toyota Camry is a five-passenger midsize sedan available in LE, SE, Special Edition, XSE and XLE trim levels.
 The Toyota Camry Hybrid is reviewed separately.

-Standard equipment on the base Camry LE includes 16-inch steel wheels, automatic headlights, heated mirrors, air-conditioning, keyless entry, a rearview camera, cruise control, an eight-way power driver seat (with two-way power lumbar adjustment), 60/40 split-folding rear seatbacks, cloth upholstery, a 6.1-inch Entune touchscreen electronics interface, voice controls, Bluetooth connectivity, Siri Eyes Free and a six-speaker sound system with a CD player, an auxiliary audio jack and a USB/iPod interface.
+Standard equipment on the base LE includes 16-inch steel wheels, automatic headlights, heated mirrors, air-conditioning, keyless entry, a rearview camera, cruise control, an eight-way power driver seat (with two-way power lumbar adjustment), 60/40-split folding rear seatbacks, cloth upholstery, a 6.1-inch Entune touchscreen electronics interface, voice controls, Bluetooth phone and audio connectivity, Siri Eyes Free and a six-speaker sound system with a CD player, an auxiliary audio jack and a USB/iPod interface.

-The Camry SE builds on that with 17-inch alloy wheels, a sport-tuned suspension, sport-themed exterior styling and interior trim elements, cloth and synthetic leather upholstery and a leather-trimmed steering wheel with paddle shifters.
+The SE builds on that with 17-inch alloy wheels, a sport-tuned suspension, sport-themed exterior styling and interior trim elements, cloth and synthetic leather upholstery, a leather-trimmed steering wheel with paddle shifters and a 4.2-inch color driver information display.

 Optional on the LE and SE is an Entune Audio Plus package that includes an upgraded 7-inch touchscreen, satellite radio and HD radio.
 A sunroof is also optional.

-Note that the V6-powered versions of the XSE and XLE get a few additional standard features, including LED headlights, a noise-reducing windshield, a sunroof and the Convenience package.
+Note that the V6-powered versions of the XSE and XLE get a few additional standard features, including LED headlights, a noise-reducing windshield, the sunroof, the Convenience package, the wireless smartphone charger and an upgraded Entune touchscreen interface with split-screen capability and smartphone app integration.
+The latter is optional on all but the base LE trim, as is a navigation system.

-Optional on the XSE and the XLE is a blind-spot monitoring and rear cross-traffic alert system and an Advanced Technology package that bundles lane departure warning, adaptive cruise control, a pre-collision warning and braking system and automatic high-beam headlight control.
-A navigation system with additional smartphone app integration (the Entune Premium Audio with Navigation package) is optional for SE, XSE and XLE.
+Optional on the XSE and the XLE is a blind-spot monitoring and rear cross-traffic alert system, a Technology package (lane-departure warning, adaptive cruise control, a pre-collision warning and braking system and automatic high-beam headlight control) and a 10-speaker JBL sound system.

 The XLE can additionally be equipped with Safety Connect emergency telematics (see Safety section).